Scheduling Chapters & Managing Your Release Queue

 Configuring Tier Cascade Rules

-Tier cascade is a story-level feature that automatically changes a chapter's access tier over time.
-This is the system that powers the popular "early access" model — subscribers get chapters first, and they gradually become available to lower tiers or the public over a configurable timeline.
+Tier cascade is a story-level feature that automatically shifts chapter access between tiers as you publish new chapters.
+This is the system that powers the popular "early access" model — your most expensive tier gets the newest chapters, and as new chapters are published, older ones gradually become available to cheaper tiers.

 How Tier Cascade Works